-Most Alaskan Malamute variations relate to the colour of their coats but there’s another variation that is catching the eye of many eager-to-be Malamute owners – wooly Malamutes.
+Most Alaskan Malamute variations relate to the color of their coats, but there’s another variation that is catching the eye of many eager-to-be Malamute owners – wooly Malamutes.

-What is a wooly Alaskan Malamute?
+What Is A Wooly Alaskan Malamute?

-Quite simply, a wooly Malamute is an Alaskan Malamute that has a significantly longer coat than what you might imagine a normal Malamute to look like.
+Put simply, a wooly Malamute is an Alaskan Malamute that has a significantly longer coat than what you might imagine a normal Malamute to look like.
 Usually, these coats are also much denser due to the large volume of hair the Malamute has.

 It is a common misconception that Alaskan Malamutes were originally bred to have woollier coats to help them survive freezing temperatures, but this is unlikely to be true.
 Wooly coats are very high maintenance, even more so than a normal Malamute’s coat!

 They require daily grooming to prevent painful matting from happening.
-If their fur does become matted, these Malamutes would have been much more likely to get frostbite and potentially die as result.
+If their fur does become matted, these Malamutes would have been much more likely to get frostbite and potentially die as a result.

-In reality, breeders of Alaskan Malamutes in the arctic would have been aware of the liabilities involved with wooly Malamutes and would have found them undesirable due to their maintenance needs.
+In reality, breeders of Alaskan Malamutes in the Arctic would have been aware of the liabilities involved with wooly Malamutes and would have found them undesirable due to their maintenance needs.

 A wooly coat is the result of a recessive gene meaning two non-wooly Malamutes may have wooly puppies if they both carry the necessary genes.

-Whilst wooly Malamutes remain an important part of Alaskan Malamute genetic history, we firmly believe that Malamutes should not be bred purely for aesthetic reasons.
+Whilst wooly Malamutes remain an important part of Alaskan Malamute’s genetic history, we firmly believe that Malamutes should not be bred purely for aesthetic reasons.
 We have sadly seen many wooly Alaskan Malamutes surrendered to shelters over the years due to their high maintenance needs.

-How to identify a Wooly Malamute
+How To Identify A Wooly Malamute

 As previously mentioned, wooly Malamutes arise due to genetics.
-It is estimated that as many as 1 in 4 Alaskan Malamutes will show some wooliness in their coats although full wooly Malamutes are much more uncommon.
+It is estimated that as many as 1 in 4 Alaskan Malamutes will show some wooliness in their coats, although full wooly Malamutes are much more uncommon.

 Identifying a wooly Malamute gets easier as the Malamute gets older.
 This is because it gives the Malamute chance to grow their coats to their full potential.
 Many owners report that wooly coats can take up to 3 years to develop.